saubury/pi-peripheral/README.md

+# Pi Peripheral

 _Pi Peripheral_ allows physical buttons, switches and dials to control computer actions.

+Why would you want to do this?
+Well you might want to add some additional buttons or switches to your favorite game.
+Or maybe you can streamline your video production but switching cameras with a foot pedal.
+For me, I wanted to add tactile controls to _Microsoft Flight Simulator 2020_.
+Switches for the landing gear, beacons and lights.

-Designed to add additional controls to games like _Microsoft Flight Simulator 2020_ - but can be used to control close to any keyboard activated activity.
-This can be used for gaming and simulations, home studios, video streaming - or anywhere where physical controls are preferable to using a keyboard.
+In short, _Pi Peripheral_ can be used to control close to any keyboard activated activity - anywhere where physical controls are preferable to using a keyboard.

+![Animated GIF showing box in usage](./docs/pi-demo.gif)

+# Pi Peripheral - Hardware

 A Raspberry Pi Zero board acts as a HID (Human Interface Device) device - pretending to be a USB keyboard.
 Python code generates key-presses when GPIO events are triggered.
 With basic wiring, the Raspberry Pi has 28 GPIO pins suitable for controlling actions.

-![Animated GIF showing box in usage](./docs/pi-demo.gif)

-The Raspberry Pi Zero is identified as an external keyboard and plugs in as a standard USB device (which also provides power to the Raspberry Pi Zero).

-# Pi Peripheral - Hardware

 ## Wiring
 The Raspberry Pi is very easy to wire up to switches and push buttons.
 Each only requires a single connection to a spare GPIO pin, and a common ground.
 Software will configure the GPIO pin as an input.
 There is no need to a physical pull up resistor - this can be configured in software.